 Guanajuato is a beautiful city in Central Mexico characterized by colorful colonial mansions, gorgeous tree-lined plazas, historic cathedrals, and narrow, winding streets – some so narrow they’re not accessible to cars.

 Spend your days exploring Guanajuato’s magnificent temples, monumental statues, fascinating museums, and pretty gardens.
-Watch a show at the grand theater, shop for souvenirs in the market place, and find luck in love by visiting the Romeo and Juliet-esque Alley of Kisses.
+Other things to do in Guanajuato include watching a show at the grand theater, shopping for souvenirs in the market place, and finding your luck in love by visiting the Romeo and Juliet-esque Alley of Kisses.

 15. Mercado Hidalgo

 The Mercado Hidalgo is a bustling marketplace, and one of the main shopping destinations in Guanajuato.
 Built to serve as a railway station during the industrial era, the iron and steel building boasts two sections: the indoor Gavira Market, where you’ll find all kinds of authentic Mexican cuisine, and the Gavira Square, a fabulous open-air market.

 On the other side of the market’s doors, complete chaos awaits you.
 But it’s the good kind.
 It’s here that you’ll find the best deals on souvenirs, trinkets, handicrafts, and local spices.
 As many of the stalls offer similar items, it’s the perfect place to hone your bargaining skills.

 Retail therapy aside, the building has historical importance too.
 As it was inaugurated at the time of the centennial celebrations of Mexican independence, it was named after Miguel Hidalgo, a famous Mexican priest who fought for freedom.
 Interestingly, the clock tower on the rooftop was designed by Alexandre Gustave Eiffel, the same man who created France’s iconic Eiffel Tower.